 - Book a hotel in Cusco with pumped in Oxygen.
 Most of the nicer hotels in Cusco will pump Oxygen into their hotel rooms.
 This is a great way to minimize the effects of the altitude when visiting.

 - If you feel symptoms of altitude sickness and they don’t go away with any of the above remedies, get down to lower altitude immediately.
 Your health isn’t worth the risk.
 Get to a lower altitude until you feel better and then consider returning back to Cusco.

 Before you start packing for your trip to Peru, you will want to make sure you have all of the gear that will keep you organized, comfortable, and safe on your trip.
 This is especially true if you are planning on visiting Machu Picchu and hiking the Inca Trail.
-To help you out, I have included links to some comprehensive packing resources I created for you to review below.
+To help you out, I have included links to some comprehensive packing resources I created for you to review in my Cusco Peru visitor guide below.

 Top Things to See and Do

 While most travelers who visit Cusco do so on their way to Machu Picchu, the Rainbow Mountain, or one of the other high-profile tourist destinations in the area, there are also a number of amazing things to see within the city itself.
-In order to assist you in filling out the itinerary for your trip, I have included a list of the top things to see and do within and around Cusco below.
+In order to assist you in filling out the itinerary for your trip, I have included a list of the top things to see and do within and around Cusco in my Cusco Peru visitor guide below.

 Catedral del Cuzco

 Located in the Plaza de Armas in the historical center of downtown Cusco, the Catedral del Cuzco, which is also known as the Cathedral Basilica of the Assumption of the Virgin, is the main Roman Catholic cathedral in the city.
 It was constructed between 1560-1654 and was designated as a UNESCO World Heritage Site in 1983.
 In addition to being an important religious institution in the area, the cathedral has also become a large repository of colonial art in Cusco.